Aleta Sill: Professional career

 After graduating from Crestwood High School in Dearborn Heights, Aleta joined the PWBA in the summer of 1980, with grandparents Steve and Adeline agreeing to pay her tournament entry fees that season.
 She entered her first pro tournament in August of that year, the Stroh Light Classic in Rochester, Michigan, and finished 11th.
 After a heartbreaking second-place finish at the Stardust Classic in 1981 (a total pins event which she lost 9,439–9,435 to Donna Adamek), 19-year old Aleta won the season's next tour stop, the Gallery of Homes Classic in Los Angeles, for her first professional title.

 While struggling through a winless 1982 season, Aleta began to question if she should continue a career as a professional bowler.
 Those questions were put to rest when she won her second title and first major championship at the 1983 WIBC Queens.
 She won a second title in 1983 at the Dallas-Fort Worth Classic, and was the Tour's leading money winner that season.
 In between these two 1983 titles, Aleta Rzepecki married David Sill and became known as Aleta Sill.
+They later divorced.
 Her career really took off in 1984, when she won five titles, including a major at the Sam's Town LPBT Tournament of Champions, and was voted by her peers as the 1984 Player of the Year.
 She was also named Bowler of the Year in both 1984 and 1985 by the Bowling Writers Association of America (BWAA).
 The 1985 season saw her win three titles, including her second WIBC Queens crown.